UPDATE: Parents killed, eight children injured in Virginia truck vs. buggy crash - NewsBreak

 Virginia State Police say the crash happened on Route 45 near Davis Lane when a 2005 Toyota Tundra hit a horse-drawn buggy on Sunday, Oct.
 17. Ten people were riding in the buggy at the time it was struck.

-One person was killed at the scene; three were flown to UVA Medical Center with serious injuries; and six others were taken by ambulance to a nearby hospital for injuries ranging from minor to serious, according to police.PREVIOUS: 1 killed, 9 injured in truck vs. buggy crash in Cumberland County
+One person was killed at the scene; three were flown to UVA Medical Center with serious injuries; and six others were taken by ambulance to a nearby hospital for injuries ranging from minor to serious, according to police.2019: Mother of four dies in crash involving horse-drawn buggy in Virginia

 Authorities say 38-year-old Barbie Esh of Farmville, died at the scene of the crash.
 Her husband, 39-year-old John Z. Esh, was seriously injured and flown to UVA Medical Center, which is where he later died.